 - Average annual salary: $46.1 million

 If Murray’s 2022 performance is any indication, Arizona might have dodged a bullet here.
 He struggled big time en route to throwing just 14 touchdowns compared seven interceptions.
 Murray found himself in a rift with now-former head coach Kliff Kingsbury, too.
-He’s now recovering from a torn ACL and could miss the first half of the 2023 season.
+He’s now recovering from a torn ACL and could miss the first half of the 2023 season to injury.

 - Deshaun Watson contract: 5 years, $230 million ($230 million fully guaranteed)